BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

 * **High Risk** - With all control in the hands of one guardian, the risks of loss or theft are much higher.
 Additionally, if the server goes offline, users lose access to the federation until it’s restored.

 ## When to Use Fedimint
-* **Federated Trust Models** - Use Fedimint whenever a, custodial Lightning and ecash wallet is required where single points of failure aren't acceptable, i.e. when larger amounts are being stored or reliability is a concern.
+* **Federated Trust Models** - Use Fedimint whenever a, custodial lightning and ecash wallet is required where single points of failure aren't acceptable, i.e. when larger amounts are being stored or reliability is a concern.

 ## Products That Use Fedimint